clementh59/AndroidMotorControlBLE/README.md

 ## Integrating Bluetooth Low Energy (BLE)

-I followed the [https://developer.android.com/guide/topics/connectivity/bluetooth-le](official documentation) of Android to do this.
+I followed the [official documentation] (https://developer.android.com/guide/topics/connectivity/bluetooth-le) of Android to do this.